wagner-science/A2_GRASS_GIS/README.md

 **Submission deadline is Friday, December 11 2020 through GitHub Classroom.**

+**Documents to hand in:**

+* Markdown file answers.md for exercises 1 - 4
+* Python file for exercise 5

 In this assignment you will use the program GRASS GIS to conduct a geospatial analysis using raster and vector data.

 This is a **group assignment** in which you are supposed to solve these exercises in pairs of two students.
 Material and submission will be handled through GitHub Classroom.